erharrison/MXChip-Workshop/README.md

 At the time of writing the free account will give you US$200 of free credit to spend on what you like, 12 months of free services, plus a load of services that have tiers that are always free.

 For this workshop you can use the free tier of IoT Hub.
+If you already have an Azure account you can use this, using a free tier IoT Hub.

 ## The workshop